≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-According to the chart, GM’s automotive revenue seems to be growing at a much faster growth rate than the respective vehicle wholesale numbers.
+According to the chart, GM’s automotive revenue appears to have risen at a much faster pace than the results of the vehicle wholesale.

-Although vehicle delivery is slower compared to revenue growth, both plots correlate closely, meaning that when vehicle delivery increases, so will the automotive revenue and vice versa.
+Although vehicle delivery is slower than revenue growth, both results correlate closely.
+When vehicle delivery increases, the automotive revenue increases and vice versa.
+However, the automotive revenue tends to grow at a much faster pace.

 GM vehicle average selling price

-* ASP is calculated by the author based on GM’s TTM vehicle wholesale and TTM automotive revenue.
+* ASP is calculated based on GM’s TTM vehicle wholesale and TTM automotive revenue.

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-Besides, the rising trend of GM’s ASP also explains the much faster growth rates of GM’s automotive revenue compared to the vehicle wholesale.
+Besides, GM’s rising ASP also explains the much faster growth rates of GM’s automotive revenue compared to the vehicle wholesale, which we saw in this section: GM automotive revenue vs wholesale.

 GM vehicle wholesale YoY growth rates

-* YoY growth rates come from the author’s own calculation.
+* YoY growth rates are calculated using the TTM data.

 Conclusion

-In summary, General Motors’s vehicle wholesale has declined considerably over a long-term basis but the post-pandemic recovery looks very promising.
+In summary, General Motors’s vehicle wholesale has declined considerably over the long term, but the post-pandemic recovery looks promising.

-Granted, both GM North America (GMNA) and GM International (GMI) have recorded a considerable uptick in vehicle wholesale since fiscal 2022 and the rally continued into fiscal 2023.
+GM North America (GMNA) and GM International (GMI) have recorded a considerable uptick in vehicle wholesale since fiscal 2022, and the rally continued into fiscal 2023.

-While GM sells considerably fewer vehicles over the years, GM records an increasing automotive revenue, all due to the rising vehicle average sale price (ASP).
+While GM has sold fewer vehicles over the years, it has recorded an increase in automotive revenue, all due to the rising average revenue per vehicle or vehicle average sale price (ASP).

-GM’s ASP increased at around 1.5% on average from quarter to quarter in the past 9 years and rose significantly between fiscal 2021 and 2022, illustrating the ability of the company to raise vehicle sale prices.
+GM’s ASP has increased by nearly 7.0% annually in the past ten years.
+It rose the most between fiscal 2020 and 2022, illustrating the ability of the company to raise vehicle sale prices.

 References and Credits

-1. All data in this article were obtained and referenced from GM financial statements, earnings reports, and SEC filings which are available at General Motors Investor Relation.
+1. All data presented in this article were obtained and referenced from GM quarterly and annual reports, earnings presentations, press releases, investors slides, SEC filings, etc., which are available at General Motors Investor Relation.

 Disclosure